johnwdubois/rezonator/Rezonator/datafiles/README.txt

 New Features-
 -Beta Release installation package implemented.
 -Stacks can be added anywhere within a line.
--Larger font size extended to all onscreen text.
+-Larger font size extended to all on screen text.
 Solved Bugs-
 -Corrupted export of CSV data.
 -".Rez" file not saved